- Home

 Welcome to the Town of Plymouth's public open space land.
 As the Town acquires additional properties with designated trails they will be uploaded on this page.
 Public walking trails are promoted and maintained at the properties listed below.

-DNR staff would also like to thank the recently formed Trails Committee for their volunteer work keeping the trails cleared, clean, and for installing benches found on multiple open space parcels for public use.
+DNR staff would also like to emphatically thank the Trails Working Group and our partnership with Wildlands Trust for their volunteer work keeping the trails cleared, clean, and welcoming for public use.
 The Open Space Committee has also put together an excellent trail guide with information about each area: Plymouth Trail Guide (PDF).

-All Town Conservation Areas and Preserves are multi-use and open to passive recreational activities.
-These include but are not limited to: hiking, biking, nature viewing, snow-shoeing, hunting, fishing, and trapping.
+- All Town Conservation Areas and Preserves are multi-use and open to passive recreational activities.
+These include but are not limited to, hiking, biking, nature viewing, snowshoeing, bird watching, hunting, fishing, and trapping.
+Horseback riding is allowed on some trails, but not all- the following DO NOT allow for horseback riding: Clear Pond Conservation Area, Eel River Preserve, and Kapell-Pinnacle Preserve.

-Please be aware that hunting is allowed on Town Conservation Areas and Preserves in accordance with state and federal laws.
+- Hunting is allowed on Town Conservation Areas and Preserves in accordance with state and federal laws.
 DNR recommends walkers and their dogs wear 'hunter orange' gear when utilizing these areas during hunting seasons.
 Similarly, hunters are encouraged to be aware of the location of publicized trails and to consider that other persons may be present in these areas during popular hunting times of day.
-Please refer to the Fishing, Hunting and Trapping Seasons page our website, or visit our office for more information.
-If you have questions about whether a property is huntable or not, please contact the Department.
+Please refer to the Fishing, Hunting and Trapping Seasons "Quick Link" on our website, or visit our office for more information.
+If you have questions about whether a property is huntable or not, please contact us.
 To report hunting violations or safety concerns, please contact the Massachusetts Environmental Police at 800-632-8075.
+For more information about hunting on Town of Plymouth lands, please visit our hunting information page.

-Please note that all trails on public open space are used at the individual's own risk.
+- All trails on public open space are used at the individual's own risk.
 While DNR strives to make trails as safe and accessible as possible, no trail can ever be considered 'risk-free'.
 Trails are typically not maintained between December and March during the winter storm season, so downed trees across trails may be encountered during this time.
 DNR staff spends several weeks in early spring addressing issues that have arisen during the winter months to ensure trails are clear and accessible for the busier outdoor seasons.
 Please contact the Natural Resources office to report trail issues, for questions about properties available for hunting, or other general open space inquiries.
+You may also the Town's SeeClickFix portal to report a trail concern that will come directly to us so we can address it.

 - Beaver Dam Conservation Area